 And privacy is where the law and big data collide.
 Thanks to a slew of multi-platform marketing efforts – loyalty programs, online transactions, mobile and social media campaigns – retailers now store and handle an enormous amount of consumer data, including credit card and social security numbers.
 Much of this information is moving off servers and onto the cloud.

 This leaves retailers vulnerable.
-In 2012, Verizon’s 2013 Data Breach Investigations Report found that 24% of data breaches could be attributed to the retail industry, a close runner-up to financial services.
+In 2019, Verizon’s 2020 Data Breach Investigations Report found that data breaches could be attributed to the retail industry in both combined online and point of sale fronts.

 Equal Opportunities for Equal Credit

 Then there’s the law.
 As FTC Chair Edith Ramirez points out, the use of big data algorithms must fall within the Equal Credit Opportunity Act (ECOA).
 Established in 1974, the ECOA makes it unlawful for any creditor to discriminate against any applicant with respect to any aspect of a credit transaction:

 - On the basis of race, color, religion, national origin, sex or marital status, or age (provided the applicant has the capacity to contract);